mhuynh5/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 10/3/2020
+    Courtesy of Alan Smith/FTC Team 16072, new robot configuration with mecanum wheels and a turret that rotates and elevates.

 CHANGES 9/20/2020
     Added Swerve robot configuration.
 Each of four swerve units has: a DcMotor for drive, a CR-Servo for steering,